Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Connected sum and blow up of manifold and multigraph

 \begin{Definition} The \textbf{equivariant connected sum} of $M$ and $N$ (at $p_1$, $\cdots$, $p_k \in M$ and at $q_1$, $\cdots$, $q_k \in N$) is the quotient

 where we identify $f_i(tu)$ with $g_i((1-t)u)$ for each $u \in \partial D_{2n}$ and each $0 < t < 1$, for each $i$. \end{Definition}

 This definition also holds if $M=N$, that is, a self connected sum.
 Let a torus $T^k$ act on a $2n$-dimensional connected oriented manifolds $M$ with isolated fixed points.
-Suppose that for $i=1,\cdots,k$, two fixed points $p_i$ and $q_i$ have the opposite fixed point data, i.e., $\Sigma_{p_i}=-\Sigma_{q_i}$.
+Suppose that for $i=1,\cdots,k$, two fixed points $p_i$ and $q_i$ have the opposite fixed point data, that is, $\Sigma_{p_i}=-\Sigma_{q_i}$.
 Let $f_i$ and $g_i$ be the above equivariant diffeomorphisms.

 \begin{Definition} The \textbf{self equivariant connected sum} of $M$ (at $p_1$, $\cdots$, $p_k \in M$ and at $q_1$, $\cdots$, $q_k \in M$) is the quotient

 where we identify $f_i(tu)$ with $g_i((1-t)u)$ for each $u \in \partial D_{2n}$ and each $0 < t < 1$, for each $i$. \end{Definition}